-Great quality (even on the lowest models)
+Excellent quality (even on the lowest models)

 With metal cases, flush screens, and a sleek design, iPads are some of the best-made tablets available in terms of finish and premium feel.

-Good performance (even on the lowest models)
+Superior performance (even on the lowest models)

 Screened app store